epklein/epklein.github.io/_posts/2023Q4/2023-11-20-career-development-approach.md

 toc_sticky: true
 ---

 Career development is essential to reaching our potential.
-Committing to self-improvement not only enhances our current roles but also equips us for future advancements and challenges.
-As the owners of our professional journeys, we have the responsibility to improve our capabilities continually.
+Committing to self-improvement enhances our current roles and prepares us for future opportunities and challenges.
+As the owners of our professional journeys, we must continually expand and adapt our skills.

 Our careers are not just defined by what we work on but mainly by what we aspire to become.
-This pursuit is an ongoing endeavor that shapes our career aspirations and enhances learning, contributing to personal growth and collective success in companies.
+This pursuit is a continuous effort that shapes our career aspirations and enhances learning, contributing to personal growth and collective success in companies.

 To empower individuals and facilitate career advancement, I've documented a structured approach to guide the process.
 It consists of: